vishwapriti27/Bajaj-Insurance-Customer-Churn-Analysis/README.md

 # Introduction:

-This project analyzes customer churn behavior for Bajaj Finserv insurance products (Life, Health, Travel, and Pocket Insurance).
+This real project analyzes customer churn behavior for Bajaj Finserv insurance products (Life, Health, Travel, and Pocket Insurance).
 The goal is to identify key churn drivers and provide data-driven retention strategies to improve customer behaviour.

 Asuming, Bajaj Finserv faces high customer churn, especially for short-term insurance products like Travel & Pocket Insurance and wants to analyse its customers data to gain insights and make informed decisions.